Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 4.2.6.
 Manually verify all effects and logic.
     - [x] 4.2.7.
 Record the result of the manual verification and ESLint run in a results log.
     - [x] 4.2.8.
 Commit the changes to git if all checks pass.
-  - [ ] 4.3.
+  - [x] 4.3.
 Add logic in gameEngine.js to call the appropriate handler based on user answer selection.
-    - [ ] 4.3.1.
+    - [x] 4.3.1.
 Implement handler selection logic in gameEngine.js.
-    - [ ] 4.3.2.
+    - [x] 4.3.2.
 Run ESLint on gameEngine.js.
-    - [ ] 4.3.3.
+    - [x] 4.3.3.
 Manually verify handler calls.
-    - [ ] 4.3.4.
+    - [x] 4.3.4.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 4.3.5.
+    - [x] 4.3.5.
 Commit the changes to git if all checks pass.
-  - [ ] 4.4.
+  - [x] 4.4.
 Ensure all UI and game state updates (structure, score, retry, etc.) are routed through the handlers.
-    - [ ] 4.4.1.
+    - [x] 4.4.1.
 Implement UI/game state update logic.
-    - [ ] 4.4.2.
+    - [x] 4.4.2.
 Run ESLint on affected files.
-    - [ ] 4.4.3.
+    - [x] 4.4.3.
 Manually verify updates.
-    - [ ] 4.4.4.
+    - [x] 4.4.4.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 4.4.5.
+    - [x] 4.4.5.
 Commit the changes to git if all checks pass.
-  - [ ] 4.5.
+  - [x] 4.5.
 Add mistake tracking and logic to reinsert missed problems into the problem queue.
-    - [ ] 4.5.1.
+    - [x] 4.5.1.
 Implement mistake tracking logic.
-    - [ ] 4.5.2.
+    - [x] 4.5.2.
 Implement reinsertion logic.
-    - [ ] 4.5.3.
+    - [x] 4.5.3.
 Run ESLint on affected files.
-    - [ ] 4.5.4.
+    - [x] 4.5.4.
 Manually verify reinsertion works.
-    - [ ] 4.5.5.
-Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 4.5.6.
-Commit the changes to git if all checks pass.

 - [ ] 5.
 Block, Structure, and Math Problem Logic
+  - [ ] 5.0.
+Modular Math Problem System and Integration
+    - [x] 5.0.1.
+Create `game/problemBank.js` to define and export all math problems and generators (static and dynamic).
+    - [x] 5.0.2.
+Refactor MainGame.jsx to accept the problem set as a prop (or via context/store), not as a hardcoded array.
+    - [x] 5.0.3.
+On game start, select/generate problems from `problemBank.js` based on user choices (math type, difficulty, etc).
+    - [ ] 5.0.4.
+Ensure all problems are initialized with required metadata for mastery and history tracking.
+    - [ ] 5.0.5.
+Keep all progressive learning/mastery logic in `problemQueueManager.js`.
+    - [ ] 5.0.6.
+Clearly separate math problem logic from block/structure logic in code and state.
+    - [ ] 5.0.7.
+Define interface/events for passing results from the math engine (e.g., correct/wrong answer, block awarded/lost) to the block/structure system.
+    - [ ] 5.0.8.
+(Optional) Store user progress/mastery in localStorage or backend for persistence.
   - [ ] 5.1.
 Implement blockTypes.js as a config file listing all block types, their IDs, and texture paths.
     - [ ] 5.1.1.
 Define block types, IDs, and texture paths.
     - [ ] 5.1.2.
 Run ESLint on blockTypes.js.